-The JEM-X detector is a micro-strip gas chamber with a sensitive geometric area of $\Box 500 \text{ cm}^2$ per unit.
-The gas filling is a mixture of xenon (90%) and methane (10%) at 1.5 bar pressure.
+The JEM-X detector is a micro-strip gas chamber with a sensitive geometric area of 500 cm per unit.
+The filling gas is a mixture of xenon (90%) and methane (10%) at 1.5 bar pressure.
 The incoming photons are absorbed in the xenon gas by photo-electric absorption and the resulting ionisation cloud is then amplified in an "avalanche" of ionisations by the strong electric field near the micro-strip anodes.
 Significant electric charge is picked up on the strip as an electric impulse.
 The position of the electron avalanche in the direction perpendicular to the strip pattern is measured from the centroid of the avalanche charge.
-The orthogonal coordinate of an event is obtained from a set of electrodes deposited on the rear surface.
+The orthogonal coordinate of an event is obtained from a set of electrodes deposited on the rear surface (backplane) of the plate.

 Hotspots appear from time to time on the detector micro-strip plate.
 They are weak except at very low energies (<2.5 keV) where their peak intensity can be high (up to 100 cts/s), but they last only minutes, at most hours, not days.
 Their physical extent is a few mm.
-They are identified in the OSA analysis software in the data correction step and are consequently excluded from further analysis.
-So far, there are no "hot strips" detected.
+They are identified by the OSA analysis software in the data correction step and are consequently excluded from further analysis.
+So far, no "hot strips" have been detected

-The X-ray window of the detector is composed of a thin (250 μm) beryllium foil which is impermeable to the detector gas but allows a good transmission of low-energy X-rays.
+The X-ray window of the detector is composed of a thin $(250 \mu m)$ beryllium foil which is impermeable to the detector gas but allows a good transmission of low-energy X-rays, down to the beryllium cutoff energy, starting at 2-3 keV.